 The quarter note sounds during one beat, respectively, the duration of the sound of the eighth note is half the beat and the sixteenth note is the fourth part of the beat.

-On the next picture shows 2 quarter notes, two eighth notes and four sixteenth notes.
+On the next picture shows 2 quarter notes, 2 eighth notes and 4 sixteenth notes.

 The notes contained in one beat of the metronome are joined together by a line.
 In the figure above, the eighth and sixteenth notes are interconnected by such lines.

 As for the rests – they are also, like the notes, are divided into whole, half, quarter, eighth, sixteenth, thirty-second and sixty-fourth.
 Rests are intended for the cut off the sound of notes in the right places of the music staff.